Recently, I had the opportunity to work on legacy code with several teams from various organizations. I would like to share my experience.

 At the first, if statement, we have extracted the condition to a method.
 Remember that what you do most of the time with code is read it.
 You need to make it readable.

 Item (2), as mentioned above, is the difficult part.
 You need both to master the technique and have the resolution to do it.
 I usually do it with the entire team and so, together, we have the required courage.

 For instance, take a look at this behemoth method.

 Pure fun, eh?
-This is something I call an amusement park methods.
-We usually start by trying to call it with nulls.
-Sometimes it actually works and we have a first unit test.
+This is something I call an amusement park method.
+We usually start by trying to call it null.
+Sometimes it actually works and we have a first-unit test.
 Then we start to slowly fill in the parameters.
 Maybe instead of a null send an empty dictionary.
 Maybe instead of an empty dictionary send a dictionary with two entries.
 And if there’s no choice sometimes we run the actual application and serialize the parameters, to be deserialized in the unit test later.